There really is plenty of love for the motor mover from caravanners.

 Many others also found the mover helps to reduce the strain on the car clutch and would rather invest in motor mover than pay for those clutch repairs.

-And don’t forget to read our Gear Guide on motor movers if you’re one of the three per cent thinking about buying one!
+And don’t forget to read our caravan motor movers gear guide if you’re one of the two per cent thinking about buying one, or you need to upgrade your existing mover!